 Let’s be honest: there is no such thing as over-tested code.
 There is no such thing as too much testable code.
 There is no such concept.
 But there is such a thing as code which testing will not bring anything new.
 Therefore, the best approach is to write tests together with creating functionality.
 You can immediately check if it works and how it works.
 What casinos were taken into account, what worked and why and what did not?
 It is immediately visible what the tests bring to the entire infrastructure.
 Otherwise, there is no point in writing tests.
 Usually, it becomes a much more demanding task due to prime mover risks, scope, the domain knowledge itself about the project, complexity, dependencies, regressions that can kill the time that is no longer there.

 Software that has not been designed and written for testability will lose a lot of quality, and at the same time will be complicated, hard to rebuild.
 Making one change will crash multiple places simultaneously.
 I’ve been there, I’ve seen it.
 At the same time, it introduces many software vulnerabilities and gives +80 to their exploitation +30 to create an exploit.

 It doesn’t claim that you can’t add tests after writing a lot of code, but it’s not always just a profit.
 Code refactoring can be very painful without automated testing itself.
-There are many additional bugs that we had no idea so far …
+There are many additional bugs that we have had no idea about so far …